kevinwang2882/projec1-Mario-World/README.md

 * Click the "Begin" button to start the game.
 * Control the Mario using the arrow keys (Up, Down, Left, Right) or the W, A, S, D keys.
 * Move the Mario towards the Mystic box on the map to collect item.
-* Avoid collisions with the game boundaries, yourself, and the randomly generated enemy blocks (Bowser).
+* Avoid collisions with the game boundaries, its items, and the randomly generated enemy blocks (Bowser).
 * The game ends if the Mario collides with the boundaries, itself, or an enemy block.
 * After the game over, the start box will reappear, and you can click "Begin" to start a new game.